-The accompanying unaudited interim financial statements and related notes have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial information, and with the rules and regulations of the United States Securities and Exchange Commission ("SEC") to Form 10-Q and Article 8 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
-The unaudited interim financial statements furnished reflect all adjustments (consisting of normal recurring accruals) which are, in the opinion of management, necessary to a fair statement of the results for the interim periods presented.
+The accompanying unaudited interim financial statements and related notes have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial information, and with the rules and regulations of the United States Securities and Exchange Commission ("SEC") related to Form 10-Q and Article 8 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
+The unaudited interim financial statements furnished reflect all adjustments (consisting of normal recurring accruals) which are, in the opinion of management, necessary for a fair statement of the results for the interim periods presented.
 Interim results are not necessarily indicative of the results for the full year.
-These financial statements should be read in conjunction with the financial statements of the Company for the period from January 23, 2014 (inception) through February 28, 2014 and notes thereto contained in the Company's Registration Statement on Form S-1 as filed with the SEC on June 4, 2014 and declared effective June 26, 2014.
+These financial statements should be read in conjunction with the financial statements of the Company for the period ended February 28, 2015 and notes thereto contained in the Company's Annual Report on Form 10-K as filed with the SEC on May 29, 2015.